snimu/blog/contents/modded-nanogpt-lambdas/article.md

 At every layer of the model, there are two scalars used for mixing the input embeddings `x0` into the residual stream in a weighted sum: `x = x_lambda * x + x0_lambda * x0`.

 I don't fully understand the purpose of this modification to the standard transformer architecture.
-It definitely makes for a very short gradient path to the input, and also provides a gradient to the input embeddings from every layer, speeding up their training (in the backward pass, the layers effectively act as data augmentations to the gradient, which allows for longer training with the same data and will thus be helpful for updating the embeddings).
+It definitely makes for a very short gradient path to the input, and also provides a gradient to the input embeddings from every layer, speeding up their training.
+In the backward pass, the layers effectively act as data augmentations to the gradient, which allows for longer training with the same data and will thus be helpful for updating the embeddings.
+But I don't feel like that's the full story.

 I have recorded the x0-lambdas for all layers over the entirety of training.
 Plotting all of these is very ugly, so here for my main plot I only show the final value of the x0-lambdas over the model's layers, normed so that they sum to 1 (because we care about their relative weight):